Raidriar796/Resonite-On-Steam-Deck/README.md

   - `taskset` with `-c 0-5` only allows Resonite to use the first 3 cores of the system, leaving the last core available for the rest of the system.
 This will reduce Resonite's multithreading performance but will prevent the system from suffocating in heavier sessions, especially on Desktop Mode.

-  - `nice` lets you specify how much a process is likely to share resources with the system, ranging from -20 to 20. `-10` will make Resonite more likely to hog resources but perform better.
+  - `nice` lets you specify how much a process is likely to share resources with the system, ranging from -20 to 20. `-n -20` will make Resonite more likely to hog resources but perform better.

   - `ionice`, similarly to `nice`, determines the disk I/O priority of an application with 2 metrics, the class and the priority. `-n 0` sets the priority to 0, which is the highest priority.
 Priority ranges from 0 to 7.
 This will have a much more significant impact on downloading/loading worlds and objects.